Aleabreuhz/fast2furious/README.md

 ## Components
 FOOTER: the default footer for the webpage.

 HEADER: the default header for the webpage.
-NEWSCONTAINERS: this component displays the information stored in the news.js file, using the slider from SLICK.
-PHOTOS: this component displays the images stored in the photos.js file, displaying them in columns with hover effects.

 ```bash
 pip install foobar